okta/okta-developer-docs/packages/@okta/vuepress-site/code/library-versions/index.md

 # Library versions

 Okta publishes a number of officially-supported libraries and SDKs on [GitHub](https://github.com/okta).
 These libraries follow a consistent versioning and release pattern, described here.
-Note that this is separate from how Okta;s HTTP APIs are [versioned and released](https://developer.okta.com/docs/api/openapi/okta-management/guides/release-lifecycle/).
+Note that this is separate from how Okta's HTTP APIs are [versioned and released](https://developer.okta.com/docs/api/openapi/okta-management/guides/release-lifecycle/).

 The most up-to-date version information for each library and SDK is always available from the project GitHub readmes.